FEMA Letter of Map Amendment

 Zone V

-• Description: Areas at risk of coastal flooding with additional hazards, like wave action.
+Description: Coastal areas at risk of flooding with additional hazards such as wave action.

 Zone AE

-• Description: Similar to Zone A, but with base flood elevations provided.
+Description: Similar to Zone A, but with base flood elevations provided for more precise flood risk assessment.

 FEMA Flood Map